End-to-End testing with Puppeteer and Jest

 we are only saying in which folder and for which files Jest should be looking for.

-Configuration for for jest-puppeteer preset
+Configuration for jest-puppeteer preset

 Create jest-puppeteer.config.js